-Northwest edge of the Plaza de Mayo is Avenida Rivadavia, supposedly the longest avenue in the world extending twenty-three miles from Casa Rosada all the way to the suburb of Merlo!
+The northwest edge of the Plaza de Mayo is Avenida Rivadavia, supposedly the longest avenue in the world, extending twenty-three miles from Casa Rosada all the way to the suburb of Merlo!
 Threading this direction led me to the Obelisk.

-Located in Avenida 9 de Julio (the widest avenue in the world) is the historic Cafe Tortoni.
+The historic Cafe Tortoni is located in Avenida 9 de Julio (the widest avenue in the world).
 It is the oldest coffee shop in Buenos Aires.
 Its interior is grand interior and very ornate.
 In the past, this place is an exclusive hangout for Argentine intellectuals and international personalities like Hillary Clinton and even Albert Einstein.
-Today, celebrity or not you can occupy a seat.
-I ordered a cup of café mocha and some churros just to brag that I have gone there.
-It is a must visit on my list.
+Today, celebrity or not, you can occupy a seat.
+I ordered a cup of café mocha and some churros to brag that I had gone there.
+It is a must-visit on my list.

 Visit La Boca